quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 - `width` - column width either in pixels or ratio (default is ratio `1`)
 - `types` - a list of rendering types; currently only singleton list values are supported:
     - `["echarts"]` to render JSON as an EChart
-    - `["voila"]` to render a Jupyter notebooks as an interactive Voila dashboard
+    - `["voila"]` to render a Jupyter notebook as an interactive Voila dashboard

 If you need to control the height of an element (useful for Voila dashboards), use the following extended syntax: